 • Preheat the oven to 350°F.

-• In a large bowl, cream together butter and sugar with a hand mixer until light and fluffy.
+• In a large bowl, cream butter and sugar with a hand mixer until light and fluffy.
 Add vanilla and mix well to combine.

 • Add flour and mix until the dough fully combines.
 Add milk as needed until the dough reaches the consistency of Play-Doh.